dolphingarlic/git-the-lines/README.md

 # Git the lines

-A Discord bot that prints out the lines referenced in a GitHub link
+A Discord bot that prints out the lines referenced in a GitHub or GitLab link

 ![The bot in action](git-the-lines.png)